Hasty Pudding cipher

 The Hasty Pudding cipher (HPC) is a variable-block-size block cipher designed by Richard Schroeppel, which was an unsuccessful candidate in the competition for selecting the U.S. Advanced Encryption Standard (AES).
 It has a number of unusual properties for a block cipher: its input block size and key length are variable, and it includes an additional input parameter called the "spice" for use as a secondary, non-secret key.
 The Hasty Pudding cipher was the only AES candidate designed exclusively by U.S. cryptographers.

-The Hasty Pudding cipher is in the public domain.
+The Hasty Pudding cipher is in the public domain, and open source implementations are available.

 The cipher

 The Hasty Pudding cipher consists of 5 different sub-ciphers:

 The Hasty Pudding cipher algorithms all use 64-bit words internally.
 The cipher is designed to run on 64-bit machines, which can easily perform simple operations on 64-bit words.

 Key expansion

 The Hasty Pudding cipher can take a key of any number of bits for any one of the five subciphers.
 The cipher itself uses a key table of 16,384 bits (256 64-bit words).
 To derive the key table from the key, the key expansion function uses the following algorithm: